Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: comparison between two mitigation schemes

 To demonstrate the direct application to circuit runs on current NISQ devices, we use the circuit shown in Fig.~\ref{fig:circ_sim4q} to benchmark both mitigation schemes.
 We choose $\theta=\pi/5$.
 We run the circuit on the ibmq\_mumbai with the initial qubit layout [21,18,15,12].
-Using the technique shown in Sec.~\ref{sec:dspnoise}, we obtained the state preparation errors $\{\delta_{\rm SP}\}=\{0.007(3),0.007(2),0.006(1),0.029(1)\}$.
-Then, we perform the SRM and SPRM, respectively.
+Using the technique shown in Sec.~\ref{sec:dspnoise}, we obtained the state preparation errors $\{\delta_{\rm SP}\}=\{0.007(3),0.007(2),0.007(1),0.029(1)\}$.
+Then, we carry out the procedure for the CM and SM, respectively.
 The raw and mitigated probability results are shown in Fig.~\ref{fig:exprmt4q}.
-The SRM gives 99.6(4)\% probability fidelity while the SPRM gives 99.9(2)\% probability fidelity.
-The noiseless simulation indicates a 0.4\% improvement in fidelity, close to the experimental results.
+The CM gives 99.6(4)\% probability fidelity while the SM gives 99.9(2)\% probability fidelity.
+The simulation without gate noise, but with state-preparation errors and measurement errors, the same as the experimental data, indicates a 99.6273\% to 99.9998\% improvement in fidelity, close to the experimental results.